inside.ewu.edu

 2

-Required Area Studies in Security and Economic Policies, Practices, and Norms (Depending on your regional interest, take three courses from this category selected from the approved list).
+Required Area Studies in Security and Economic Policies, Practices, and Norms.
+Choose three courses from this category according to regional interest.

 3

-Required Interdisciplinary Courses (With approval from director of the International Affairs Program, take 20 credits from three of the following disciplines): ANTH, GEOS, HIST, ECON, PLAN, SOCI.
+Required Interdisciplinary Courses (With approval from the director of the International Affairs Program, choose 25 credits from three of the following disciplines): ANTH, GEOS, HIST, ECON, PLAN, SOCI.

 University Competencies and Proficiencies